warezoid/bitcointags/docs/DOCUMENTATION.md

 "**Ticker**" serves as a unique id of the currency and also passes its value to the "**currency**" variable, which is further used by Bitcointags.

 "**Apicode**" is a currency id according to the *CoinCap standard*.
 By adding this variable to the URL to which a GET request is sent, information about different currencies can be obtained.
-For more information about the CoinCap API, please see their **[official documentation](https://docs.coincap.io)** or the **["Getting the financial data"](#getting-the-financial-data)** section.
+For more information about the CoinCap API, please see their **[official documentation](https://docs.coincap.io)** or the "**[Getting the financial data](#getting-the-financial-data)**" section.

 "**Symbol**" is an array of strings that represent the potential display of a currency on a page.